+The following guide is an overview of the procedures for getting your model running.
+Look for the Quick Start logo on Quick Start entries.
 The Quick Start Guide is not intended to replace the full operating instructions available in this manual.
-Please read this entire manual for complete instructions on the proper use and maintenance of your Nitro Slash.
+Please read this entire manual for complete instructions on the proper use and maintenance of your model.